 There are also benefits if you shoot JPEG, though.
 The benefits include:

 Time and Hard drive Space

 If you don’t have the time for Raw, you should shoot in JPEG.
-You need to edit all of your Raw photos in order to put them up.
-Raw photos also take up a lot of space.
+You need to edit all of your Raw photos to put them up.
+Raw images also take up a lot of space.
 JPEG photos are also already compressed, so there’s no compressing needed.